pocl/pocl/doc/sphinx/source/almaif.rst

 There's an alternative way to emulate the accelerator in software by setting the base physical address to 0xE.
-This directs the driver to instead use a software emulating function from accel.cc.
+This directs the driver to instead use a software emulating function from almaif.cc.
 No changes to accel_example.cpp are needed to run the emulation.

 Note that as the driver requires write access to ``/dev/mem`` for memory